techdivision/import-docs/pages/04.file-structure/03.category-import/docs.37.md

 visible: true
 ---

-M2IF comes with a category import and the apropriate command `import:categories` therefore.
+Pacemaker Community comes with a category import and the apropriate command `import:categories` therefore.
 You can find more information about how to invoke the command in the [Usage](/getting-started/usage) section.

 In general the filename for the dedicated MSI import **MUST** match the following pattern `<PREFIX>_<FILENAME>_<COUNTER>.csv`, whereas the default `<PREFIX>` is `category-import`, the `<FILENAME>` is a combination of date and time like `20190608-114344`, and the `<COUNTER>` is a consecutive number with two digits starting with `01`.
 This results in a filename like `category-import_20190608-114344_01.csv`.
 Additionally an apropriate `.ok` file is needed.